verilator/verilator/docs/guide/warnings.rst

    * A part select has a different size then needed to index into the packed or unpacked array (etc).

-   Verilator for attempts to track the minimum width of unsized constants and will suppress the warning when the minimum width is appropriate to fit the required size.
+   Verilator attempts to track the minimum width of unsized constants and will suppress the warning when the minimum width is appropriate to fit the required size.